Cheri Elliott: BMX retirement

 After almost four years, Elliott came out of retirement on the national level on Saturday October 28, 1989, when she raced the ABA's Fall National in Yorba Linda, Californiaapparently for the fun of it due to her ABA BMX Hall of Fame induction the following November.
 She probably thought she would be at the ABA Grand Nationals anyway for her acceptance speech, why not race as well?
 Other reports have it that Elliott was lured out of retirement by the Bicycle Center bicycle shop as a "spoiler" to better position other Bicycle Center racers to take various titles.
 Whatever the reason, prior to the Fall Nationals she was seen practicing at the Roseville, California Oak Creek BMX track.
 She dominated the 15 & Over girls' class at the Fall Nationals on Saturday.
 However, she slipped her pedals in the Main and finished in seventh place—last, in this case—in the main.
 On Sunday, she again came in last (out of six) in the main.

 Elliott was on the verge of winning her 15 & Over girls' Main at the 1989 ABA Grand Nationals in Oklahoma City, Oklahoma; however, fate bit her again as it did at the Fall Nationals.
 She fell doing a trick over a jump.
 She landed badly, and crashed.
 The rest of the pack passed her, and her chance of being the Grand National winner went with them.
 Mapuana Naki won the National number one girl title for 1989.
-Elliot was not in contention for the title, since she didn't resume racing until October 1989.
+Elliot was not in contention for the title, since she did not resume racing until October 1989.
 After racing one or two more times on the national level, Elliott continued her BMX retirement in February 1990.